Table of Contents

 Medicinal Uses of Malkangani

 Jyotishmati is used in Ayurveda to treat brain related disorders and improving intellect and memory.
 It helps to induce good sleep.
-Malkangani is hot in potency and used to treat cough, swelling and pain in body.
+Malkangani is hot in potency and used to treat cough, swelling and pain in the body.
 Its use reduces stress and depression.

 - Malkangni is especially useful in Vata and Kapha disorders.